The Science Of Dad And The “Father Effect”

 To a man holding his baby, this may seem like a given.
 But strange as it may sound, fatherhood is an emerging field of study.
 Scientists are making up for lost time by finally releasing conclusive data about a father’s effect on his children.
 Almost daily, academic journals are publishing new data that illustrates how men can both help and hurt their children, and how to be a better dad.

 Some of these results — ugly divorces aren’t great for kids — are relatively obvious.
-But others are not.
-Not everyone would guess that there’s a consistent correlation between a fatherly presence and a lack of aggression for kids from all walks of life.
+Others are not.
+Not everyone would guess that there’s a consistent correlation between a father figure’s presence and a lack of aggression in kids.
 There is.
 One wouldn’t assume that dad sticking around reduces the risk of female delinquency.
 It does.

 The “father effect” is the umbrella term for the benefits of a paternal presence.
 Of course, a father’s active participation in the family is always preferable.
 “There needs to be a minimum amount of time spent together, but the quality of time is more important than the quantity of time,” Amato says.
 “Just watching television together, for example, isn’t going to help much.”